The Support at Home program (launched on 1 November 2025): The next stage of aged care

 Transition of other programs

-Home Care Packages and the Short-Term Restorative Care program will end in November 2025.
+Home Care Packages and the Short-Term Restorative Care program ended in November 2025.

 The Commonwealth Home Support Programme (CHSP) will continue for now.
 The government has announced that CHSP will stay in place until July 2027, but not earlier than that.